abs0lut3pwn4g3/RTB-CTF-Framework/README.md

 ### For Your CTF

 Using this as simple as anything.

-Just configure your CTF settings in [`config.py`](https://github.com/abs0lut3pwn4g3/RTB-CTF-Framework/blob/master/src/FlaskRTBCTF/config.py).
+1. Just configure your CTF settings in [`config.py`](https://github.com/abs0lut3pwn4g3/RTB-CTF-Framework/blob/master/src/FlaskRTBCTF/config.py).

-> Note: DO NOT FORGET to change admin credentials from [`create_db.py`](https://github.com/abs0lut3pwn4g3/RTB-CTF-Framework/blob/master/src/create_db.py)
+2. DO NOT FORGET to change admin credentials from [`create_db.py`](https://github.com/abs0lut3pwn4g3/RTB-CTF-Framework/blob/master/src/create_db.py)

+3. See Step 3 under Installation above.

-You can manage the database CRUD operations from admin views GUI as well as issue notifications.
+Bonus: You can manage the database CRUD operations from admin views GUI as well as issue notifications.

+> Warning: If you make any change to [`config.py`](https://github.com/abs0lut3pwn4g3/RTB-CTF-Framework/blob/master/src/FlaskRTBCTF/config.py) logging/config class/score settings.
+It's highly recommended to create a new DB instance.

 #### Creating database instance file